 Just when you think it can’t get any worse, the emotion card is played at the end.
 Easily missable.

-Identity Thief is released in UK cinemas on 22nd March 2013.
+Identity Thief is released nationwide on 22nd March 2013.

 Watch the trailer for Identity Thief here: